untangled-web/sql-datomic/README.md

 # sql-datomic

+Interpreter of a SQL-ish dialect that runs against Datomic databases.

-A Clojure library designed to translate basic SQL statements into legal Datomic-compatible datalog.
+Designed to translate basic SQL statements into legal Datomic-compatible datalog.

 Assumes that the Datomic schema makes use of the `:entity/attribute`